timbertson/opam2nix/README.md

 ### Using it

 `opam2nix` has two interfaces.
-The first one is the commandline interface, which you'll use to generate your package set from the requirements in your opam file (`my-package.opam` for example):
+The first one is the commandline interface, which you'll use to resolve your dependencies into a concrete package set from the requirements in your opam file (`my-package.opam` for example):

 ```
-$ "$(nix-build --no-out-link ./opam2nix.nix)/bin/opam2nix" generate --ocaml-version 4.08.1 ./my-package.opam
+$ "$(nix-build --no-out-link ./opam2nix.nix)/bin/opam2nix" resolve --ocaml-version 4.08.1 ./my-package.opam
 ```

-This resolves your chosen dependencies using the latest version of the opam repository by default, although you can specify a specific revision if you need to.
+This selects a specific version of all transitive dependencies using the latest version of the opam repository by default, although you can specify a specific revision (with `--repo-commit=COMMIT` / `$OPAM_REPO_COMMIT=COMMIT`), or skip updating by passing `--repo-commit=HEAD`.

 Secondly, you'll need to use the nix API to actually build the generated package set: